 In inv-DAKR and bi-DAKR, the density-adaptive parameter $\sigma_j$ depends on a preset parameter $k$, which changes from dataset to dataset.
 For each dataset, we report the results with an optimal $k$.
-In later subsections, we show the curves of average performance gain of using the proposed re-ranking methods with respect to varying parameter $k$, and also report an empirical rule to set a proper $k$.
+In later subsections, we show the curves of the average performance gain achieved when using the proposed reranking methods with respect to the parameter $k$ and report an empirical rule to set a proper $k$.

-To make the evaluation more systematic and clear, we divide the six benchmark datasets into three groups: \begin{itemize} \item Datasets with perfect single-shot matching, which include PRID450s, VIPeR, and CUHK03.
+To make the evaluation more systematic and clearer, we divide the six benchmark datasets into three groups: \begin{itemize} \item Datasets with perfect single-shot matching: PRID450s, VIPeR, and CUHK03.